PeteHaitch/methtuple/README.md

 ### Helper script

-I frequently work with large, coordinate-sorted `BAM` files.
+I frequently work with large, coordinate-sorted SAM/BAM files.
 To speed up the extraction of m-tuples, I use a simple parallelisation strategy with [GNU parallel](http://www.gnu.org/software/parallel/).
-The idea is to split the `BAM` file into chromosome-level `BAM` files, process each chromosome-level `BAM` separately and then recombine these chromosome-level files into a genome-level file.
+The idea is to split the SAM/BAM file into chromosome-level SAM/BAM files, process each chromosome-level SAM/BAM separately and then recombine these chromosome-level files into a genome-level file.
 The script `helper_scripts/run_methtuple.sh` implements this strategy; simply edit the key variables in this script or adapt it to your own needs.
 Please check the requirements listed in `helper_scripts/run_methtuple.sh`.

 #### Warnings